 What can members of a faith group committed to peace, equality, integrity and sustainability do to put those values into a post-Brexit Britain?
 Quite a lot, it turns out.
-Here are five things that Quakers and those who share Quaker values can do to shape politics in the run-up to 29 March 2019.
+Here are five things that Quakers and those who share Quaker values can do to shape politics in the run-up to the UK's withdrawal from the EU.

 1. Call for climate justice